suhai-yehuza/game-diary/DEPLOYMENT_FLOW.md

 **Trigger**:

 - Manual (with options to bypass checks)
-- Scheduled (MTWTh at 10am Pacific / 6pm UTC)
+- Scheduled (MTWTh at 10am Pacific)

 **Workflow**: `production.yml`

 **What happens**:

-- **Soak Period Check**: Verifies 24 business hours have passed since staging deployment
+- **Soak Period Check**: Verifies 2 business days have passed since staging deployment
 - **Commit Check**: Verifies there are new commits since staging deployment
 - **Pre-deployment Validation**: Runs tests and validation
 - **Deployment**: Deploys to production environment